- 1 Top 7 Best Disaster Kit Backpack Compared

 - Food and Water

 The best disaster kit backpacks are stocked with up to 72 hours of food and more for water.
 Humans can live for weeks without food, but only within days without water.
 As a best practice, look for disaster kits with a week’s supply water.
+A general rule of thumb is one gallon of water per person per day.
 Most kids carry a 4 to 5-year shelf life on foods before needing to be replaced, allowing you to confidently stow it away in a car trunk or closet without fear of spoilage.

 - First Aid Tools

 First aid tools such as bandages, gauze, and wraps are critical to protect against infection caused by bug bites, scrapes, cuts, and other wounds out in the wild.

 What should be included in a disaster kit?

 Disaster kits should include a three-day supply of 4 to 5-year shelf life food for 2-4 people, survival gear (cutting knives, tools, can openers) etc., and a 100+ piece first aid kit, Additional emergency supplies such as fire starters, sleeping bags, and blankets are also helpful.
 I would also recommend the best umbrellas, because keeping dry can save your life in some situations.